PhilipOSull/Project-One/README.md

 ### Performing tests on devices

-The project website was tested on numerous devices:
+The project website was tested on these devices:

 - Acer TravelMate | P
 - Samsung S10+